 Restaurants and Hospitality

-Prioritizing best practices in your restaurant can reduce and prevent food waste.
+Prioritizing best practices in your restaurant can reduce and prevent food waste and save you money.
 Beyond best practices in your kitchen, it is vital to also establish the sense of importance of not wasting food in your restaurant.
 Your customers will appreciate your efforts as well.
 In a recent study by Unilever, they found that 72% of U.S. diners said that they care about how food waste is handled, and 47% are concerned enough that they would be willing to spend more money to eat at a place that actively tries to reduce its food waste production.

 - Evaluate inventory